 Turn off the lights, close your eyes to relax your vision, and lie next to your baby.
-Even if you can’t fall asleep, it really helps you to relax.
-A mother’s bond with her child is special and beautiful.
+Even if you can’t fall asleep, it helps you to relax.
+A mother’s bond with her child is unique and beautiful.

 Take advantage of any rest you can get!
 Soft music and aromatherapy can help you to drift off to sleep.

-It’s also a good idea to order food in if you’re too tired to cook.
+Ordering food if you’re too tired to cook is also a good idea.
 Then, ask your partner or other family members to help with the chores.
 After all, you’ve got a baby to care for!

-There will be nights where you can’t stop worrying about your baby.
+There will be nights when you can’t stop worrying about your baby.
 Stress isn’t good for your health or your breast milk supply!
-Lots of mums overthink about motherhood – trust your instincts and have faith in yourself.
+So many mums overthink motherhood – trust your instincts and have faith in yourself.

-It isn’t easy to deal with stress, but accurate information helps a lot.
+It isn’t easy to deal with stress, but accurate information helps.
 You should consult with your paediatrician often!
 Reading a book, listening to music or spending time with your hobbies can also help you take your mind off things.

 Limit your caffeine intake

 Are you a coffee or tea person?
 Either way, both drinks contain caffeine.
-Caffeinated drinks can make sleep difficult, which is why you should avoid them, especially when you’re tired out from breastfeeding.
+Caffeinated beverages can make sleep difficult, so you should avoid them, especially when you’re tired from breastfeeding.
 Instead, try drinking water or warm milk!

 Lavender aromatherapy to help you sleep

 Research shows that lavender improves sleep quality.
-That’s because it works as a kind of anxiety reliever and sedative, which naturally increases calm and encourages sleep.
+That’s because it works as an anxiety reliever and sedative, naturally increasing calm and encouraging sleep.